Walk - Bay Tor Park Hotel - Agatha Christie Mile

 - Almost immediately turn left along King’s Drive.
 Continue along the road to Torre Abbey.

 Torre Abbey, Torquay’s oldest building dating back to 1196, is the home of the Agatha Christie’s Potent Plants collection which was inspired by the poisons and potions in many of her books.
-In the Memorial Room can be found her favourite armchair, her 1937 Remington portable typewriter and a notebook containing her manuscript for A Caribbean Mystery.
+The contents that were once in our Memorial Room have now been returned to the Greenway.
+However, Torre Abbey is the home of the International Agatha Christie Festival, which usually takes place every September around the Author’s birthday.

 - Retrace your steps and turn left into Abbey park.
 Follow the path through the park down to the seafront.
 Cross the road at the traffic lights on the seaward side.